-Glaciological and Cryospheric research: .
-In the recent years, the fast-flowing marine outlet glaciers in both Greenland and Antarctica have attracted a significant interest both from the scientific community and the general public because these glaciers experience a large mass loss.
+Glaciological and Cryospheric research: In the recent years, the fast-flowing marine outlet glaciers in both Greenland and Antarctica have attracted a significant interest both from the scientific community and the general public because these glaciers experience a large mass loss.
 A major uncertainty in predicting future sea level is, however, that the processes controlling the dynamic mass loss from marine terminating glaciers are not fully understood.
 While the bedrock and fjord geometries exert a control on the retreat and stability, atmospheric and oceanic conditions have been proposed to be the driver of the observed mass loss, and the floating tongues and formation of sea ice at the front may affect upstream flow through buttressing effects.
-Monitoring the changes in high temporal and spatial resolution is needed to resolve the responses of these dynamic outlet glaciers to atmospheric and oceanic drivers.
+Monitoring the changes in high temporal and spatial resolution is needed to resolve the responses of these dynamic outlet glaciers both spatially and temporally in order to understand the forcing and to disentangle the effects due to atmospheric and oceanic drivers.
 New IV products based on the Sentinels have higher spatial and temporal resolution than previously possible, and this has provided new opportunities for the climate modelling community which has been able to utilize these data to their full extent.